-Abu Nuwar Bedouin Charitable Society for Development and Cooperation was established in July 2019 by a group of women from the Bedouin community of Abu Nuwar.
+Abu Nuwar Bedouin Charitable Society for Development and Cooperation was established in July 2019 by a group of women from the Bedouin community of Abu Nuwar, east of Jerusalem.
 It is the first officially registered nonprofit by and for Bedouin women in the West Bank.

-Abu Nuwar (72 families, approx. 600 residents) is located on the eastern slope that descends from Jerusalem towards Jordan Valley.
-The redisidents are from the Jahalin tribe, the UNRWA-registered refugess that were displaced from the Negev in 1948.
-Unemployment and poverty rates in Bedouin communities are among the highest in Palestine.
-Communities lack basic infrastcuture like water and electricity, as well as economic opportunity for women.
+Bedouin in the area between Jerusalem and Jericho belong to the Jahalin tribe, the UNRWA-registered refugees that were displaced from the Negev in 1948.
+Unemployment and poverty rates in communities are among the highest in Palestine.
+Communities lack basic infrastructure like water and electricity, as well as economic opportunity for women.

 Abu Nuwar Bedouin Charitable Society for Development and Cooperation